 Pick up a “Birds of the Southern Yorke Peninsula” brochure from Port Vincent Caravan Park & Seaside Cabins, or the Information Centre and see how many birds you can spot in the parks, on the walking trails, or just sitting on the beach.

 23. Bennett Park

 Walk around Bennett Park.
 Perfect for bird watchers and flora enthusiasts.
 Take a picnic with you.

-Grab some meat from the local butcher or IGA and cook a BBQ while the kids play on the playground at the foreshore area, close to the safe swimming beach, or at Burrows Park on the back beach Esplanade.
-New BBQ’a have also been installed at the wharf area.
+Grab some meat from the local butcher or IGA and cook a BBQ while the kids play on the playground at the foreshore area, close to the safe swimming beach, at the wharf, or at Burrows Park on the back beach Esplanade.

 Grab a drink or a takeaway coffee and find a quiet spot to sit and enjoy!
 Watch out for dolphins playing.